anitab-org/stem-diverse-tv/docs/README.md

 # Access to unrestricted APIs

-- This part deals with the possible test cases while accessing Unrestricted APIs
+- This part deals with the possible test cases while accessing Unrestricted APIs.

 ## Categories